Mazik2306/chans/README.md

 -   Want Map to be non-blocking?
 Run it in a goroutine.
 -   Don't want to exit early?
 Gather the errors instead of returning them.
 -   Want to buffer the output channel or keep it opened?
 You have full control.
 -   Need to process input in parallel?
-Use `errorgroup`, or `sync.WaitGroup`, or any other implementation.
+Use `errgroup.Group`, or `sync.WaitGroup`, or any other implementation.

 The same applies to other channel operations.